Location

 Program Description

-This 6-credit, 4-week program is open to all undergraduate students who wish to experience the French Riviera while taking cultural and artistic classes.
-Based in the beautiful city of Nice, hub of the French Riviera by the Mediterranean sea, the program offers on site-classes complemented by homestay with host families, providing a safe environment for our students.
+This 6-credit, 4-week program is open to all students who wish to experience the French Riviera while taking language, cultural, and artistic classes.
+Based in the beautiful city of Nice, the hub of the French Riviera by the Mediterranean Sea, the program offers on-site classes complemented by homestays with host families, providing a safe environment for our students.

-The food of Provence is an integral part of this experience with weekly thematic food tastings using only local products (including wine, chocolate, fruits and confectionaries, olive oil, cheese…) and lead by experts!
-Students interested in gastronomy, nutrition and hospitality will also appreciate our weekly lunch at an authentic local restaurant where we gather in smaller groups to connect and relax.
+The food of Provence is an integral part of this experience with weekly thematic food tastings using only local products (including wine, chocolate, fruits and confectionaries, olive oil, and cheese…) and led by experts!
+Students interested in gastronomy, nutrition, and hospitality will also appreciate our weekly lunch at an authentic local restaurant where we gather in smaller groups to connect and relax.
+We also participate in a cooking class, preparing and tasting the local specialties of Nice, and learn about table etiquette, so the art of gastronomy is explored in all its forms.

-Cultural visits also include participating in the traditional game of pétanque and wine tasting in a 14th century old cellar in the picturesque village of Saint Paul de Vence, discovering the city of Grasse, home of the French perfume industry, exploring the Picasso museum in Antibes and learning about the Belle-Epoque at the Villa Rothschild with its nine different themed gardens and decorated with olive trees, roses, waterfalls, ponds and musical fountains.
+Our weekly cultural visits include participating in the traditional game of pétanque and wine tasting in a 14th-century old cellar in the picturesque village of Saint Paul de Vence, visiting the unique site of Fondation Maeght for modern art, discovering the city of Grasse, home of the French perfume industry, exploring the Picasso museum in Antibes and learning about the Belle-Epoque at the Villa Rothschild with its nine different themed gardens and decorated with olive trees, roses, waterfalls, ponds and musical fountains.

-Classes for this June session takes place at the Alliance Française, a world-renowned institution specializing in programs for foreigners.
+Classes for this June session take place at the Alliance Française, a world-renowned institution specializing in programs for foreigners.
 The Alliance offers a safe and comfortable learning environment in a private, new facility with air-conditioned smart classrooms and an exclusive café and lounge for our students to meet learners from all over the world!
-French language and cultural classes are offered at all level (from beginners to advanced) with unique, on-site assignments and lectures on location.
+French language and cultural classes are offered at all levels (from beginners to advanced) with unique, on-site assignments and lectures on location, using authentic material and the expertise of our native speaker instructors.

-Students interested in completing their GenEd credits can also take a HUM 251 class, taught in English and especially crafted around the rich cultural and artistic heritage of the region (Provence-Côte d'Azur), where in the 20th-Century many artists found inspiration: international painters (Cézanne, Chagall, Van Gogh, Matisse, Picasso), writers (Fitzgerald, Hemingway), as well as American jazz performers and dancers (Baker, Füller, Duncan).
+Students interested in completing their GenEd credits can also take a HUM 251 class, taught in English and specially crafted around the rich cultural and artistic heritage of the region (Provence-Côte d'Azur), wherein the 20th-Century many artists found inspiration: international painters (Cézanne, Chagall, Van Gogh, Matisse, Picasso), writers (Fitzgerald, Hemingway), as well as American jazz performers and dancers (Baker, Füller, Duncan).

 Follow us on social media: Facebook | YouTube | Instagram | YouTube